Kontinentale Öl: History

 In Romania it acquired shares in Concordia and Columbia oil companies which belonged to French and Belgian owners.
 Later it acquired 50% in the oil company Astra Română.

-For the oil production in the Caucasus region, the subsidiary Ost Öl GmbH (Ostöl) was founded in August 1941.
+For the proposed oil production in the Caucasus region, the subsidiary Ost Öl GmbH (Ostöl) was founded in August 1941.
 The company purchased rigs, vehicles and other production equipment; however, except in Maikop, the oil fields in the Caucasus were never captured by the German Army.
+Actual oil production in Maikop was minimal, amounting to around 1,000 tons from November 1942 to January 1943, which was used locally for transport purposes.
+See also Operation Edelweiss.

 In July 1941, Baltische Öl GmbH was founded for the oil shale extraction in Estonia.
-The all existing oil shale industry was merged into that subsidiary.
+All of the existing oil shale industry was merged into that subsidiary.
 The company operated in Estonia until September 1944, when Soviet troops were advancing into Estonia.
 About 200 oil shale specialists employed by Baltische Öl were evacuated to Schömberg, Germany to work the Operation Desert (Unternehmen Wüste).

 In August 1942, Karpathen Öl was established which took over oil assets in Galicia.